BenOvermyer/benovermyer.com/content/recipe/hoagie.md

 3. Layer ham, salami, and provolone inside the bread.
 4. Add tomato, then onion.
 5. Add lettuce.
+6. Slather with cherry pepper relish.
-6. Drizzle with olive oil.
+7. Drizzle with olive oil.
-7. Sprinkle with salt and pepper.
+8. Sprinkle with salt and pepper.